Filareth2015/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)

-The **mean** and **median** total number of steps taken per day can be calculated by looking at the daily totals tallied in the *daily* variable above.
-Again, entries of "NA" are ignored.
+Calculating and reporting the mean and median of the total number of steps taken per day:

 ```r